Selvi0209/Task-9/README.md

 * Write a program to calculate the hotel tariff.
 The room rent is 20% high during peak seasons [April-June, November-December].
 Note: Use the switch construct.
   ## File Name : Task_9_6.java

+* Write a program to calculate the largest number among three numbers.
+  ## File Name : Task_9_7.java